This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Chromosomal Theory of Inheritance”.

 d) O and T

-9. If a gamete has 16 chromosome, what will be the number of chromatids before anaphase 1?
+9. If a gamete has 16 chromosomes, what will be the number of chromatids before anaphase 1?

-Explanation: There are 32 chromosome but they are in duplicate chromatids so 64 is the number of chromatids before anaphase 1.
+Explanation: There are 32 chromosomes but they are in duplicate chromatids so 64 is the number of chromatids before anaphase 1.